mlbit/serverless/docs/providers/aws/guide/iam.md

   name: aws
   # declare one of the following...
   role: myDefaultRole                                                  # must validly reference a role defined in the service
-  role: arn:aws:iam::0123456789:role//my/default/path/roleInMyAccount  # must validly reference a role defined in your account
+  iamRoleARN: arn:aws:iam::0123456789:role//my/default/path/roleInMyAccount  # must validly reference a role defined in your account
   role:                                                                # must validly resolve to the ARN of a role you have the rights to use
     Fn::GetAtt:
       - myRole